 When you’re getting a sprinkler system installed, it’s important to keep these aspects in mind.

-1. Schedule In Advance
+1. Schedule in Advance

 Don’t wait for the last minute to get your name down for sprinkler services.
 Denver has a very active industry when it comes to landscaping, so the demand becomes quite high, especially during peak season.
-Landscape companies need adequate time to prepare and conduct the job, so making sure you plan a couple weeks in advance will be the best for all parties involved.
+Landscape companies need adequate time to prepare and conduct the job, so making sure you plan a couple of weeks in advance will be the best for all parties involved.

-2. Always Remember To Blow-Out
+2. Always Remember to Blow-Out

 Winterization is extremely important for the maintenance and durability of your irrigation system.
 Making sure you take the right pre-winterization steps after installation and hiring a professional to come and winterize your sprinklers will protect you from paying a good chunk of money for repairs after damage.

-3. Use A Professional, Trusted Company
+3. Use a Professional, Trusted Company